GeminiCCCC/SystemDesign/key-value-store.md

 d. once nodes receive heartbeats, membership list is updated to the latest info.
 e. if the heatbeat has not increased for more thana predefined periods, the member is considered as offline.

-# 4. use sloppy quorum to improve availability when temporary failures happen
+# 4. use sloppy quorum (hinted handoff) to improve availability when temporary failures happen

 a. after nodes are down instead of enforcing the quorum requirement, the system chooses the first W healthy servers for writes and first R healthy servers for reads on the hash ring.
+b. if A is temporarily down, then the replica sent to D (assuming D contains the row key for the write request), and it will write a hint to D's local database indicating the write request needs to be replayed at A (when A is back online).
+c. and once D discovered that A is back online via Gossip, it will send the hinted raw data back to A

 # 5. use Merkle tree is handle replica permanently failure (to keep replicas in sync)
 * step 1: divide key space into buckets which will be used in leaf nodes.